harvard-lil/h2o/README.md

 and migration referrers.
 An absent image is built and tested before publication;
 a partially published web image stops the run rather than overwriting its SHA tag.
 Repair missing referrers from the existing image digest before retrying.
+Deployments also stop on missing, conflicting, or corrupt referrers; there is no automatic full-image fallback.
+Shared `ecs-django-maintenance` owns the migration comparison, pending-plan check, and existing force/skip maintenance policy.
 The Lambda image is inspected independently so a retry can finish its publication.

 Staging requires the selected image's source tree to match the promotion commit.